MHeironimus/ArduinoJoystickLibrary/README.md

 - 3 joysticks / gamepads
 - 4 joysticks / gamepads

 I have tested with 1 - 32 buttons.
+I have also tested this with 1 - 64 buttons.
+The standard Microsoft Windows Game Controller Test dialog only supports 32 buttons.
+To test a joystick with over 32 buttons, a third-party testing tool will need to be used (e.g. http://www.planetpointy.co.uk/joystick-test-application/).

 I have tested with 0, 1, and 2 hat switches.